 Anyone can make an OPRA Request.
 For more information, read A Citizen’s Guide to the Open Public Records Act from the State of New Jersey.

-To make a request from the Morris County Government, fill out and print an OPRA Request Form.
+To make a request from the Morris County Government, submit your request via our online portal.

 Several County-affiliated commissions and constitutional officers have their own request forms, as listed below: